Sterling dips ahead of BoE meeting, Scottish elections | Business

 Sterling dipped against the dollar on Tuesday with potential volatility expected by analysts ahead of Thursday's Bank of England meeting and the Scottish parliamentary elections.

 The BoE is expected by some analysts to announce tapering, or a reduction in the pace of its bond purchases at its meeting.
-"On the BoE, sterling could get a lift given that the market is hyper-sensitive to the word 'tapering'," said Chris Turner, global head of markets at ING.
+"Policy metrics will remain on hold with the need for on-going support maintained," said Stuart Cole, head macro economist at Equiti Capital.

+"But what is approaching much faster is a decision on the pace of the asset purchase programme, where the BoE needs to begin paring back the pace of purchases if it is to remain within the year-end programme limit," Cole said.
+"Accordingly, it will be any statement or sense of what the BoE's thinking is on tapering that will be the focus for the markets this week."
+Meanwhile, the Scottish National Party (SNP) is expected to win a majority in the Scottish parliament, which some see as a risk for Britain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)